-Note that The Markov chain based analytical model for the proposed scheme involves two different transition probabilities matrix (TPM): one is under the normal state environment; and the other one is under the false data attack.
-The normal TPM can help determining the initial state as well as false alarm rate.
+Note that the Markov-chain-based analytical model for the proposed scheme involves two different transition probability matrices (TPMs): one is under the normal state environment, and the other one is under the false data attack.
+The normal TPM can help in determining the initial state as well as FAR.
 With the initial states, the average detection delay and detection delay can be analyzed by using the TPM under attack.
-We can calculate TPMs: P and \hat{P} with the size of $(F+1) \times (F+1)$, under the hypothesis \mathcal{H}0 and \mathcal{H}1 according to $f_0(\mathbf{R}n)$ and $f_1(\mathbf{R}n)$, respectively.
+We can calculate TPMs: P and $\hat{\mathbf{P}}$ with the size of $(F+1) \times (F+1)$ 1), under the hypothesis \mathcal{H}0 and \mathcal{H}1 according to $f_0(\mathbf{R}n)$ and $f_1(\mathbf{R}n)$, respectively.
 Here, we assume that the attacker's strategy is stationary.
-If the attackers' attack has zero mean but nonzero variance, the hypothesis test problem becomes detecting the different variances with vs. without attack.
+If the attackers' attack has zero mean but nonzero variance, the hypothesis test problem becomes detecting the different variances with versus without attack.
 If the attackers' attack has nonzero mean and nonzero variance, the hypothesis test has two dimensions (mean and variance).
-Both cases can be investigated by a similar way to our current analysis (attacker have nonzero mean and zero variance).
-Due to page limit, we leave this for the future study.
+Both cases can be investigated by a similar way to our current analysis (attacker has nonzero mean and zero variance).
+Due to page limitation, we leave this for the future study.